 Your major objective here is to trigger a handful of key human motivators discussed in a previous section.
 The more thoroughly this step is undertaken the greater your persuasive powers will become.

 This stage is all about stimulating the pleasure centers of the brain.

 Make your victim feel secure in the knowledge that they are making the right decision and that this will solve all their problems and lead them to a life of happiness and fulfillment.
 Or something along those lines…

 Conclude the persuasive process by providing your victim with a powerful guarantee that will give them security and peace of mind.

 Our Human Capacity to Resist Persuasion

 Sometimes no matter how effective we are at persuading others to our ideas or ways of thinking, every now and then we always seem to come across a handful of common obstacles that impede our progress and unfortunately drag the persuasive process beyond our control.

 The following presents a list of common ways people resist persuasion.
-Keep in mind that these are only minor obstacles, and that the solutions to these challenges can be found within this article post.
+Keep in mind that these are only minor obstacles and that the solutions to these challenges can be found in this article post.